+Chittorgarh is the administrative headquarters of Chittorgarh district and the former capital of the Sisodia dynasty of Mewar.
+It can be visited along with Udaipur tour packages.
 The history of Chittorgarh holds an important place in Indian history and is brimming with heroic tales of the great Rajput warriors.
-Also known as Chittor, Chittorgarh was built by Maurya dynasty in the 7th century AD.
+Also known as Chittor, Chittorgarh was built by the Maurya dynasty in the 7th century AD.
 It was then known as Chitrakut after Chitrangada Mori, a Rajput chieftain as written on historical Mewari silver coins.
 According to history, the Mori dynasty was in possession of the fort when Bappa Rawal the founder of the kingdom of Mewar seized Chittorgarh and made it his capital in 734 AD.
-Some other accounts say Bappa Rawal received it as a part of the dowry after marriage with the last Solanki princess in the mid-8th century AD.
-After that his descendants ruled Mewar, which stretched from Gujarat to Ajmer, until the 16th century AD.
+Another account says that Bappa Rawal received it as a part of the dowry after marriage with the last Solanki princess in the mid-8th century AD.
+After that, his descendants ruled Mewar, which stretched from Gujarat to Ajmer, until the 16th century AD.

 Chittorgarh is mainly known for its beautiful forts and temples.
-The Chittorgarh Fort is the largest in India and houses 4 palace complexes, 19 main temples, 4 memorials and 20 functional water bodies.
-Kirti Stambh, Padmini's Palace, Rana Kumbha Palace, Vijaya Stambh, Gaumukh Reservoir, Kalika Mata Temple, Meera Temple, Shyam Temple are the prominent places to visit in Chittorgarh.
+The Chittorgarh Fort is one of the largest forts in India and among the prime places to visit as part of Chittorgarh tour packages.
+The fort houses 4 palace complexes, 19 main temples, 4 memorials, and 20 functional water bodies.
+Kirti Stambh, Padmini's Palace, Rana Kumbha Palace, Vijaya Stambh, Gaumukh Reservoir, Kalika Mata Temple, Meera Temple, Shyam Temple are some of the prominent places to visit in Chittorgarh.

 The best time to visit Chittorgarh is from October to March while the peak season is from December to February.
 The summer months are extremely hot and therefore, people avoid visiting the place during this time.